eudoxia0/eudoxia0.github.io/article/_posts/2023-04-17-my-experience-bupropion.md

 [trial]: https://pubmed.ncbi.nlm.nih.gov/18759644/

 This was 2022.
-It took me four years to figure it out (it turns out it's hard to solve problems when you keep getting distracted from them).
-But who can say they've diagnosed themselves from first principles after an unusual reaction to a drug?
+It took me four years to figure it out (it turns out it's hard to solve problems when you keep getting distracted from them), but who can say they've diagnosed themselves from first principles after an unusual reaction to a drug?